This is a paid for post with ENGIE on improving your indoor air quality.

 Candles, and in particular, scented candles are a surprising cause of indoor air pollution.

-Standard candles are made from paraffin wax – a petroleum by-product that is made when crude oil is refined into petrol, which affects your indoor air quality when you burn them.
+Standard candles are made from paraffin wax.
+This is a petroleum by-product that is made when crude oil is refined into petrol.
+This affects your indoor air quality when you burn them.
 And that’s before we’ve even covered the artificial fragrances contained in candles, which can hide a cocktail of particularly undesirable chemicals.

 3. Service Your Boiler